LeonResearch/City-Networks/README.md

 We introduce **City-Networks**, a transductive learning dataset for testing long-range dependencies in Graph Neural Networks (GNNs).
 In particular, our dataset contains four large-scale city maps: Paris, Shanghai, L.A., and London, where nodes represent intersections and edges represent road segments.

+**Note**: We are currently integrating our dataset into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html) and expect to release it very soon.

 Paper: [Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement ](https://arxiv.org/abs/2503.09008).